RyanRFelder/Module_Challenge_11/README.md

 # Module_Challenge_11

-First time working with Google colab, had a few difficulties with running hvplot there; I have included screenshots here from when I was able to run the code
+First time working with Google colab, had a few difficulties with running the mercado libre stock hourly data after the first time; I have included screenshots here

 The tail end, forecasting, (elective) of the project has not been completed .. yet!